-I. FEFERGRAD, D. MCFARLANE, STAFF
+I. FEFERGRAD, STAFF

-DEN350Y1 - CCP III - Introduction to Treatment Planning and Total Patient Care for the majority of assigned patients.
+DEN350Y1 - Comprehensive Care Program III - Introduction to Treatment Planning and Total Patient Care

+This multidisciplinary clinical program begins in the Fall Term of third year to provide a "total patient care experience" from initial patient presentation to treatment completion for the majority of assigned patients.
 The third year portion of the clinical Comprehensive Care Program (CCP) introduces the student to multidisciplinary treatment planning and the concept of appropriately phased patient care.
 Treatment Plan Coordinators in CCP3 assist and educate students in the assessment, diagnosis and sequencing of patient care through comprehensive treatment planning sessions designed to ensure case understanding, rational treatment decisions and an appropriate treatment plan.
 Significant emphasis is placed in CCP3 on Phase 1 treatment planning and the importance of optimal oral disease control and patient-specific prevention.
 Following the development of a treatment plan, the multidisciplinary treatment needs of the patient are carried out under the supervision and teaching of clinical instructors from the periodontology, prosthodontics and restorative disciplines.